dillan-py/pihole-dnscrypt-tailscape/guides/READTHAT.md

 Most focus on VPNs for traffic encryption but overlook DNS.
 The system that translates domain names (like github.com) to IP addresses so you can visit sites.

-Once your DNS queries escape your control, several threats become easily implementable:

-- Your **ISP** logs every site you visit (even HTTPS can't hide the domain names)
-- **Public Wi-Fi such as hotels airports**  (or attackers on the same network) can snoop, inject ads, or redirect you to phishing sites
-- **Government-level adversaries** or **malware** can tamper with responses or force you to malicious IPs
-- Many “free” public DNS resolvers (8.8.8.8, 1.1.1.1, etc.) still see and can log your full browsing history.

 Once your DNS traffic leaves your control, it becomes trivial for others to interfere with it.
 A few examples:
 - 	Your **ISP** can log every domain you look up.
 HTTPS hides page content, but it can’t hide the hostname you’re connecting to.
 - 	Public Wi‑Fi (hotels, airports, cafés) — or anyone else on the same network — can tamper with DNS replies, inject ads, or silently redirect you to look‑alike phishing sites.